1991 Thomas Jefferson Cultural Center bombing plot: The attempted bombing

-Two men, Ahmed J. Ahmed and Sa'ad Kahim, drove a Japanese-model car and parked it outside the cultural center.
+On January 19, 1991, two men, Ahmed J. Ahmed and Sa'ad Kahim, parked a Japanese-model car outside the cultural center.
 Ahmed then carried a large canvas bag containing a PETN explosive device towards the building and began setting its timer.
 However, working by the illumination of a lighter, he mistakenly wound the timer backward instead of forward, detonating the bomb prematurely.
-Ahmed was killed immediately by the blast, but his body absorbed most of the impact, and Kahim wandered dazed and covered in his colleague's entrails through the street until a cab driver noticed him and brought him to Makati Medical Center.
+Ahmed was killed immediately by the blast.
+Kahim wandered dazed and covered in his colleague's entrails through the street until a cab driver noticed him and brought him to Makati Medical Center.

 The DSS sent Agent Evanoff to the hospital to follow up on reports a Middle-Eastern man had been driven there following the blast, and he was handed a slip of paper by the wounded Kahim who seemed to fail to realise he was an investigating officer; the paper contained the telephone number for the Iraqi embassy.